Sudan: UN launches talks in bid to end political crisis | DW | 10.01.2022

 The UN hopes that the consultations will help lead to a resolution between anti-coup protesters and the military.
 The response from protest organizers and civil society leaders, however, has been lukewarm.

-The United Nations announced the start of consultations in Sudan on Monday, with talks starting this afternoon.
+The United Nations announced the start of consultations in Sudan on Monday, with talks starting in the afternoon.

 "It is time to end the violence and enter into a comprehensive consultative process," Perthes, a German national, told a press conference.

-He said the UN's would start by holding individual consultations with civil society groups, political and social actors, as well as with the military.
+He said the UN would start by holding individual consultations with civil society groups, political and social actors, as well as with the military.

 Following the initial talks, the UN hopes to move to a second phase of facilitating direct or indirect negotiations between the different players.

-The UN envoy emphasized that the process would be led by the people.
+The envoy emphasized that the process would be led by the people.

 "The UN is not coming up with any project, draft or vision for a solution," he said.